KenKundert/borg-space/README.rst

         all:
             children: home servers

-default repositories:
+default repository:
-    The name of the configuration to be used if one is not given on the command line.
+    The name of the repository to be used if one is not given on the command line.

 report style:
     The report style to be used if none is specified on the command line.
+    Choose from *compact*, *normal*, *tree*, *nestedtext* or *nt*, or *json*.

 compact format:
     The format to be used for the line when the requested report style is